 I have expertise in a variety of methods of dispute resolution.
 Whatever the dispute resolution mechanism being employed, I strive to ensure that the parties are as empowered as possible, clearly understand the process, and have the opportunity to fully participate.
+Because of the necessity of moving to remote proceedings in 2020, I am now able to offer the full range of neutral legal services by video conference

 Mediation.
 I pride myself on explaining the mediation process clearly and emphasizing to parties the value of reaching a self-determined outcome to a dispute.
 During a mediation, the parties to a dispute, with the assistance of a mediator, seek to resolve an issue that has brought them into conflict.
 Mediation is well suited to help resolve a variety of disputes including employment issues, property disagreements, and discrimination claims.
 As a mediator, my job is to facilitate the conversation, without choosing sides, and help parties carefully evaluate all potential options for resolution.
 Ideally, the parties reach a win-win resolution, although mediation usually involves some compromise.
 Parties often participate in mediation to avoid the costs and stresses of litigation.
 Furthermore, because parties maintain control over the outcome in a mediation, many people find they are more content with a mediated agreement than they are with a court or agency-mandated resolution.
 Having served as a hearing officer and arbitrator for many years, I am well aware that judges, arbitrators, and administrative hearing officers, when strictly bound in a decision by legal precedents, do not have the flexibility or ability to be creative that parties to a mediation can when fashioning their own outcome.
 With limited exceptions, mediation is a confidential process, which allows parties to share ideas without concern that the information might be misunderstood if later considered out of context.
 I seek to make all parties feel empowered in the process and have the opportunity to fully explain their positions.
 In a mediation, I am committed to helping the parties fully explore all options for settlement, which includes the often difficult task of evaluating pros and cons of various options and comparing them to the potential outcomes of advancing the matter in litigation or arbitration.
 Some people compare mediation to a long-distance flight, it can be bumpy and uncomfortable at times, but hang in there and the destination will be worth the effort.
 Beyond the basic 40-hour training, I have taken part in extensive additional mediation training on a variety of subjects, including elder mediation, intercultural comptence, and concepts of negotiation.
 My recent articles on mediation include: